Jkolze1/Project3/README.md

 # Project3
-Final project for the KU coding bootcamp
+Final project for the KU coding bootcamp.

 # Technologies Used <br>
 -React <br>